 In 2019, we saw one NCAA gymnastics floor routine go viral during the season, and it vaulted UCLA's Katelyn Ohashi into the national spotlight once again.
 She wasn't the first gymnast to garner hundreds of thousands of views on the Internet by way of dancing and flipping, and she certainly won't be the last.

-So, Internet-goers, I present to you the next collegiate gymnast that deserves worldwide attention: Her name is Alicia Boren.
+So, Internet-goers, I present to you the next collegiate gymnast who deserves worldwide attention: Her name is Alicia Boren.
 She soars through the air and dances like M.C.
 Hammer for the Florida Gators gymnastics team.

 As a senior last year, Boren featured a floor routine fans of all ages can appreciate as she took you through a myriad of different decades of music.

 The choreography features nods to M.C.
 Hammer's "U Can't Touch This", Lil Jon & The East Side Boyz' "Get Low" and Fifth Harmony's "Worth it".
 She even throws in a "nae nae" and hits the "shoot" dance, all while injecting her own personal flair before ending the routine with (what else?) a Gator chomp.

 But Boren did more than turn the arena into a dance floor.
 She showcased her ridiculous power with each tumbling pass, whipping her body through the air like a propeller.
 Though she stands just 4-foot-11, she packs a punch.

 And her performances definitely didn't go unnoticed.

 Judges took notice, too.
 Boren took home SEC Gymnast of the Week following Florida's season-opening win against Missouri.
 She was also instrumental in fourth-ranked UF's win over No. 2 LSU, which snapped the Tigers' 35-home meet win streak.